LAStools/LAStools/bin/lasview_README.txt

--suppress_user_data                  : don't decompress RGB for native-compressed LAS 1.4 point types 6 or higher -suppress_point_source               : don't decompress RGB for native-compressed LAS 1.4 point types 6 or higher -suppress_RGB                        : don't decompress RGB for native-compressed LAS 1.4 point types 6 or higher -ilay                                : apply all LASlayers found in corresponding *.lay file on read -ilay 3                              : apply first three LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers                : look for corresponding *.lay file in directory E:\my_layers
+-suppress_user_data                  : don't decompress RGB for native-compressed LAS 1.4 point types 6 or higher -suppress_point_source               : don't decompress RGB for native-compressed LAS 1.4 point types 6 or higher -suppress_RGB                        : don't decompress RGB for native-compressed LAS 1.4 point types 6 or higher -background_black                    : start viewer with a black background -background_white                    : start viewer with a white background -background_grey                     : start viewer with a grey background -background_red                      : start viewer with a red background -background_green                    : start viewer with a green background -background_blue                     : start viewer with a blue background -ilay                                : apply all LASlayers found in corresponding *.lay file on read -ilay 3                              : apply first three LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers                : look for corresponding *.lay file in directory E:\my_layers